 Graduates with a master's degree in educational leadership can choose from a wide variety of administrative positions in schools.
 Here we explore some of these career options, as well as the master's program and common coursework.

 A master's degree in educational leadership can prepare graduates for teaching and executive positions at public and private schools.
+These include elementary, middle and high schools, as well as postsecondary schools, like colleges and universities.
 Public school teachers and most public school administrators must be licensed by the state, which may require continuing education to keep licensure current.
+These administrators help to manage school operations, support and train teachers and work to create a safe, positive learning environment for all students.
 Administrative positions that might be available to those with a master's degree in educational leadership include the following: